 (a)

 Except as otherwise provided in this Charter or Connecticut General Statutes, all boards authorized in this Charter shall meet on or before December 31 and shall elect a Chairman, Vice-Chairman and Secretary.
-The Chairman shall perform such duties as parliamentary usage may require or permit and appoint committees as my be necessary.
+The Chairman shall perform such duties as parliamentary usage may require or permit and appoint committees as may be necessary.
 The Vice-Chairman shall serve as acting chairman in the absence of the Chairman.
 The Secretary, or its designee, shall record the minutes of all meetings and file copies with the Town Clerk.
 Regular meetings of all boards shall be held at such place and hour as the Chairman may designate.

 (b)